-Press the power button on the right side of your Apple Wireless Keyboard, and slide the switch on the bottom of your Apple Magic Mouse to turn them on and use them with your iMac.
+Press the power button on the right side of your Apple Wireless Keyboard and slide the switch on the bottom of your Apple Magic Mouse to turn them on.

 Your wireless keyboard and mouse come with AA batteries installed, and they're already paired with your iMac.
 Pairing allows them to communicate wirelessly with your iMac.